MBTA ferry

 In the 19th century, numerous steamship routes ran from Boston to various destinations in the inner harbor, North Shore, and South Shore, plus routes to elsewhere in New England and to Europe.
 Ferry service declined in the late 19th century and 20th century due to competition from railways, streetcars, and finally automobiles; by the 1930s, only summer routes plus the East Boston ferry remained.
 Year round service to Hull was reintroduced in 1963, and was then the only commuter ferry service in the country.
 This was followed by Hingham service in 1975, tourist-oriented Charlestown service in 1979, and Quincy service in 1996 – as well as several other short-lived routes.

 Most routes were either unsubsidized or state-funded; from 1986 to 2002, they gradually became subsidized by the MBTA.
-Service to Quincy and Hull was combined in 1998; in 2013, the Quincy terminal was replaced by Hingham due to wharf damage.
+Service to Quincy and Hull was combined in 1998; in 2013, the Quincy terminal was replaced by Hingham.
+Winthrop service began in 2016, with a stop at Marina Bay in Quincy added later that year; it was taken over by the MBTA in 2023.
+East Boston service began in 2022.
+Lynn service began in 2023 after several previous iterations failed.
+Weekday Winthrop and Quincy service was split into separate routes in 2025.

-The MBTA owns two ferries used on the F2H route; BHC owns ferries used on the F1 and F4 routes.
+The MBTA owns some ferries, while Hornblower owns others.
 The ferry system has the highest on-time performance and farebox recovery ratio of MBTA service types.
-However, it is only a small component of MBTA service: in 2016, the three MBTA-funded routes carried 5,070 passengers per weekday – about 0.4% of total MBTA ridership.
+However, it is only a small component of MBTA service: in 2016, the three routes then funded by the MBTA carried 5,070 passengers per weekday – about 0.4% of total MBTA ridership.

 Routes

-Inner Harbor ferry

-F4 Boston (Long Wharf)–Charlestown Navy Yard service runs year-round on weekdays with ferries operating on 15-minute headways at rush hour and 30-minute headways at other times, and on a reduced schedule on weekends.
-The fare is $3.70; Zone 1A passes on CharlieCards are accepted.
+The MBTA has eight ferry routes: three year-round, and five that operate seasonally.
+One route has year-round weekend service, while four routes also have seasonal weekend service.
+(F8 serves as a weekend-only combination of the F6 and F7 routes.)

+History

+Charlestown

 Boat service between Boston and Charlestown ended in 1786 after the completion of the Charles River Bridge.
-The Winnisimmet Ferry to Chelsea ran until January 1917, with a brief revival starting on May 15, 1990 during early Big Dig construction.
+The Winnisimmet Ferry between the North End and Chelsea ran until January 1917.
+A privately-run service with the same name operated between Rowes Wharf and Chelsea from May 15 to September 28, 1990, during early Big Dig construction.
 Boston Harbor Cruises (BHC) began tourist-oriented service, funded by the National Park Service, between Long Wharf and the Navy Yard in June 1979.
 In June 1987, this was switched to general-purpose ferry service funded by the Boston Redevelopment Authority.
 In October 1988, the Massachusetts Department of Public Works (DPW) began a four-year reconfiguration of the interchange between the Tobin Bridge and the Charlestown High Bridge.
 Charlestown ferry service was then increased, with funding from the DPW via the MBTA, and increased again in 1989.
 In 2004, the MBTA began directly funding the service.